arkanelinux/arkdep/README.md

 The sha1sum is used to ensure the file was downloaded properly.

-Arkanium will assume the top most entry in the database is the latest one, when no image version is defined or `latest` is requested it will grab the top most entry.
+arkdep will assume the top most entry in the database is the latest one, when no image version is defined or `latest` is requested it will grab the top most entry.

 ## Usage
-### Rolling out Arkanium on a new system
+### Rolling out arkdep on a new system

-> **Note** Arkanium has as of now only been tested on Arch Linux-based systems
+> **Note** arkdep has as of now only been tested on Arch Linux-based systems

-Arkanium can be easily rolled out and torn down again, it is non-invasive by design.
+arkdep can be easily rolled out and torn down again, it is non-invasive by design.
 So it _should_ be safe to just toy around with it on your system.

 System requirements;
 - `/` is partitioned with btrfs